xmonader/info_foundation/docs/collaboration/README.md

 ## Collaboration = Circles

-All collaboration at ThreeFold is organized in circles, therefore, make sure you get acquainted with the [ThreeFold Circles](/circles/README.md)
+All collaboration at ThreeFold is organized in circles

 - [How to contribute](/collaboration/how_to_contribute.md)
 - [Circles Roles](/collaboration/circles_roles.md)